katemekechuk/katemekechuk.github.io/_pages/about.md

 I am mainly interested in general relativity and partial differential equations, and specifically interested in cosmic censorship.
 At the moment, I am studying self-similar naked singularities with Yakov Shlapentokh-Rothman.

 I'm on the job market looking for positions starting in August 2026.
-You can reach me by email at kategmekechuk (at) gmail (dot) com.
+You can connect with me on [LinkedIn](www.linkedin.com/in/kate-mekechuk) or reach me by email at kategmekechuk (at) gmail (dot) com.

 Outside of mathematics, I enjoy drawing, playing [four suit spider solitaire](https://www.solitr.com/spider-solitaire-four-suits), and exploring new places (currently in Toronto).